Steps to Becoming a Clinical Trials Research Nurse - Education & Experience

 Clinical research is the process of using science to better determine powerful and inventive means of detecting, diagnosing, treating, and preventing diseases and conditions.
 Clinical trials research nurses help outline trial criteria, write SOPs, evaluate research methods for efficacy, assist MDs or nurse practitioners with live procedures related to their studies, and deepen our collective medical understanding.

 The international research community thrives on clinical research nursing.
-Research nurses are typically responsible for obtaining consent from participants, as well as recruiting, educating, and monitoring them.
-Additionally, these professionals report to the lead physician or NP and very often coordinate the direct administration of treatments and the evaluation of those treatments.
+Research nurses are typically responsible for obtaining participants’ consent and recruiting, educating, and monitoring them.
+Additionally, these professionals report to the lead physician or NP and often coordinate the direct administration and evaluation of those treatments.

 Some organizations use the term “clinical trials research nurse,” and others use the abbreviation “CRN.”
 Due to confusion concerning acronyms, most professional organizations use the former.
-Regardless of how you choose to identify the position, no one can deny that as the Baby Boomers age, greater resources will be required to study the wide variety of medical problems that this generation faces.
-Due to the fact that specialization in this field is so widespread, it is estimated that nearly 60 percent of open clinical trials research nurse positions take, on average, three to six months to fill.
+Regardless of how you identify the position, no one can deny that as the Baby Boomers age, greater resources will be required to study the wide variety of medical problems that this generation faces.

-Clinical research nurses maintain the quality, integrity, and honesty of clinical trials in both the public and private sectors, ensuring they’re conducted in total compliance with local, state, federal, and international regulations.
+Clinical research nurses maintain the quality, integrity, and honesty of clinical trials in both the public and private sectors, ensuring they comply with local, state, federal, and international regulations.
 They are often responsible for monitoring and checking in with study participants, completing test procedure paperwork, and structuring follow-up practices.
-These professionals develop and implement innovative solutions with numerous applications for the betterment of humankind, in addition to tackling some of our longest-running questions about human health.
-As students, prospective clinical trials research nurses study the components of nursing research, nursing theory, and how to properly evaluate the validity of the research.
+These professionals develop and implement innovative solutions with numerous applications for the betterment of humankind and tackle some of our longest-running questions about human health.
+As students, prospective clinical trials research nurses study the components of nursing research, nursing theory, and how to evaluate the validity of the research properly.

-Keep reading to learn all about how to become a clinical trials research nurse.
+Keep reading to learn how to become a clinical trials research nurse.
 Concentrating one’s studies on research nursing means joining the ranks of a small but significant quadrant of the research community.

 Step-by-Step Guide to Becoming a Clinical Trials Research Nurse